jetbrains-academy/sql-course/Lesson4/task5/task.md

 call "outer part".
 The set of rows in the outer part depends on the outer join type.

 `LEFT OUTER JOIN` adds those rows from its left operand which did not join with any row from the right operand.
-It adds every not matched row just once and fills the values of columns from the right operand with NULLs.
+It adds every unmatched row just once and fills the values of columns from the right operand with NULLs.
 If we write

 ```sql
 SELECT *